Initial Form I-20

 Information specific to Intensive English Program (IEP) students can be found here: Initial Form I-20 for IEP students.
 All degree-seeking international students, please read below.

 Once you have been accepted for admission to UIS for a program of study, you will need a form I-20 in order to apply for your visa (or change to F-1 status).
 To learn more about the form I-20, please visit Study in the States.
 This document, along with your passport, visa, and arrival/departure record (form I-94) should be kept current and up-to-date at all times.
 You will receive the form I-20 from the Office of International Student Services and must report any changes to the information contained on the form to our office as soon as the change occurs.
+Before beginning this process, set up your UIS account (if you have not already).

 In order to issue form I-20, ISS must first verify that you have been fully admitted to your program of study and must receive from you documents that demonstrate that you have available to you all the financial resources that you need for at least your first full academic year of study.
 The expenses that you must be able to cover include your tuition and fees (for an estimate of your tuition and fees, see the Tuition Calculator provided by the Office of Records and Registration), books and supplies, housing, food, and other living expenses, health insurance, and similar expenses for any dependents (spouse and children) who may accompany or join you while you are studying in the United States.